invkrh/personal-blog/content/post/loss-function.md

 , where $ s = \mathbf{w}^T \cdot \mathbf{x} + b$

 *You may have some questions on this.
-Why use logistic function?
-Where does it come from? why it can be interpreted as probability? then, what's the distribution?
+Why use a logistic function?
+Where does it come from? why can it be interpreted as probability? then, what's the distribution?
 Don't worry, you will find all you would like to know in the following post.
 And in this post, we just focus on the loss function and take logistic function as granted.*

 ## Loss function